How Does Your Home Feel Today?

 HOW TO USE SCENT FOR STIMULATION:

-• Apply black pepper or ginger to pulse points before brainstorming sessions or when you're feeling stuck—let the scent wake up your thinking.
+- Apply black pepper or ginger to pulse points before something difficult or unfamiliar.
+When the scent goes on first, the task starts with company.

 SCENT PAIRINGS: